Best daily deals

 7.0

 Since Apple purchased Beats in 2014, each iteration of Beats headphones and earbuds has become more tied into the Apple ecosystem.
-That all changes with the Beats Studio Buds, which ditches the Apple H1 chip for a more universal experience across both Apple and Android devices.
+That all changes with the Beats Studio Buds, which ditch the Apple H1 chip for a more universal experience across both Apple and Android devices.

 About this Beats Studio Buds review: We tested the Beats Studio Buds over one week.
 SoundGuys purchased the unit for this review.